8th May - Well here we are working our way through Boris's

 17th Dec 2013

 to an appointment at the hospital for me I have had to

 cancel puppy class tomorrow, Wednesday 18th Dec.
 You are

-you don't miss out on the Christmas
+you don't miss out on the Christmas festivities.

-on Wednesday 8th January 2014.
+December Starting back on Wednesday 8th January 2014.

 for 2014.
-Wednesday evening agility will start once again on the
+Wednesday evening agility will start once again

-evenings at 6pm.
+class on Thursday evenings at 6pm.
 We will be arranging

 There are also some fun agility competitions in the pipeline.

 we wish everyone a great Christmas and a happy and Healthy

 27th Nov 2013